KasparEtter/ef1p/pages/internet/internet.md

 in case the same server hosts several websites.
-As you [learned above](#port-numbers), only one process can bind to a specific port on the same machine, thus this header is the only way for a server to tell the requests to different websites apart.
+As you [learned above](#port-numbers), only one process can bind to a specific port on the same machine, thus this header field is the only way for a server to tell the requests to different websites apart.
 (Strictly speaking, it's one process per port number and IP address.
 So if the server has several network interfaces,